mahmoodkarimi/J-SBLdoa/README.md

 # J-SBLdoa
-The code of J-SBL doa estimation algoritghm
+The JSBLprpsd.m contains the Matlab code of the J-SBL doa estimation algoritghm